Identifying a need

-While working at Hospice as the Family Support Coordinator, Founding Trustee Maureen Frayling became increasingly aware of the lack of grief services for those not being directly supported by Hospice.
+While working in palliative care in the early 2000s, founding Trustee Maureen Frayling became aware of the lack of grief services available for those not being directly supported by the Hospice she worked for.

 In 2008 she organised a feasibility study of 36 diverse organisations and the results showed a gap in loss and grief services, and frustration around the lack of places to refer people - and hence the Grief Centre was born.

 The Grief Centre is a registered charity - CC38713.